Ian8912/ChessOOP/README.md

     <li> Team collaboration, version control, and file organization</li>
 </ul>

-Thank you for checking out the project.
+Thank you for checking out this project!